-This TLD may conduct auctions for certain domain names.
+This TLD will conduct an auction for certain domain names.
 Afilias will manage the domain name auction using existing technology.
 Upon the completion of the auction, any domain name acquired will then follow the standard lifecycle of a domain.

 Registration lifecycle resources